Richard Grenell: Tenure

-On February 13, 2020, Shelby Pierson—the intelligence community's top election security official, deputy to Joseph Maguire—advised members of the House Intelligence Committee that Russia was interfering in the 2020 election in an effort to get Trump re-elected.
+On February 13, 2020, Shelby Pierson — the intelligence community's top election security official, deputy to Joseph Maguire — advised members of the House Intelligence Committee that Russia was interfering in the 2020 election in an effort to get Trump re-elected.
 Trump chastised Maguire for allowing the briefing, concerned that Democrats might "weaponize" the information against him.

 On February 20, 2020, Trump replaced Maguire as Acting Director of National Intelligence, appointing Grenell to the role.
 Maguire and his deputy, Andrew Hallman, resigned from the Office of the Director for National Intelligence (ODNI).
-Kash Patel — a National Security Council official and former aide to congressman Devin Nunes — was named the next day as a senior advisor to Grenell.
+Kash Patel — a National Security Council official and former aide to Congressman Devin Nunes — was named the next day as a senior advisor to Grenell.

 As a temporary incumbent, Grenell was not subject to Senate confirmation.
-Although Trump indicated he would be appointing a new U.S. Ambassador to Germany, Grenell kept this position while also serving in his new role, and Grenell indicated he did not expect to take the Director of National Intelligence job on a permanent basis.
+Although Trump indicated he would be appointing a new U.S. ambassador to Germany, Grenell kept this position while also serving in his new role, and Grenell indicated he did not expect to take the director of national intelligence job on a permanent basis.

-On February 28, 2020, Trump announced the nomination of U.S. Rep. John Ratcliffe to the post of Director of National Intelligence.
+On February 28, 2020, Trump announced the nomination of U.S. representative John Ratcliffe to the post of Director of National Intelligence.
 The nomination allowed Grenell to stay on as Acting Director pending Ratcliffe's confirmation.
 With Ratcliffe's confirmation and installation, Grenell's tenure as Acting Director ended on May 26, 2020.
-Trump gave Grenell his Cabinet chair upon his resignation, something unusual for an acting Cabinet member, because of his status as the first openly gay U.S. Cabinet official.

 Policies

 Grenell enacted a hiring freeze at ODNI and ordered a review of the agency's personnel and mission.
 On May 8, he announced a reorganization of ODNI including a consolidated cyber office, and on May 15, he announced organizational changes to the National Counterterrorism Center.
 Also on May 15, Grenell announced that ODNI would lead election security threat briefings for 2020 presidential candidates, replacing the FBI.

 In April 2020, Grenell said the administration was considering policies to reduce intelligence-sharing with countries that criminalize homosexuality.
 On April 29, 2020, he ordered each intelligence agency to review their policies on handling and sharing information on U.S. citizens.

-On April 2 and 15, 2020, Grenell acted to declassify several footnotes in a report on FISA abuse released by DOJ Inspector General Michael E. Horowitz.
+On April 2 and 15, 2020, Grenell acted to declassify several footnotes in a report on FISA abuse released by DOJ inspector general Michael E. Horowitz.
 He also played a role in the release of 57 transcripts of Russia probe interviews by the House Intelligence Committee.
 On May 12, 2020, Grenell declassified the names of Obama administration officials who unmasked Michael Flynn.
 A subsequent Justice Department investigation of Obama administration unmasking concluded in October 2020 with no findings of substantive wrongdoing.
 On May 19, 2020, Grenell declassified an email that Obama's national security advisor Susan Rice sent to herself.
 On the day his tenure ended, Grenell declassified several documents related to the Russia probe.